 Many modern multi-socket AMD Opteron processor-based servers use a NUMA (Non-Uniform Memory Access) architecture in which the memory latency from a given processor to a given portion of memory can vary.
 Newer Linux distributions, including SuSE 11/13 and SLES 10/11, include NUMA libraries that can be leveraged by a compiler and associated runtime libraries to optimize placement of data in memory.

 1.7.
 Java Runtime Environment (JRE)

-The PGI debugger and profiler use Java.
-To use these tools, a version of the Java Runtime Environment (JRE) must be installed.
+The PGI profiler uses Java and requires that a version of the Java Runtime Environment (JRE) be installed.